Sequential Apportionment from Stationary Divisor Methods: Apportionment Sequences for More Than Two Parties

-Now suppose there are $n$ parties.
-Each of the $\binom{n}{2}$ pairs generates its own partition of the interval $[0, 1)$ and its own set of endpoints $A$.
-When we combine these pairs to enumerate the sequences for all $n$ parties, as in Example \ref{16_11_7}, we obtain a refinement of each of the partitions of $[0, 1)$ based on the {\it union} of the sets $A$.
+Now suppose there are $n$ parties where all the $p_i$ are distinct; we address the case where the $p_i$ are not distinct separately.
+Each of the $\binom{n}{2}$ pairs generates its own partition of the interval $[0, 1)$ and its own set of left endpoints.
+When we combine these pairs to enumerate the sequences for all $n$ parties, as in Example \ref{16_11_7}, we obtain a refinement of each of the partitions of $[0, 1)$ based on the union of the sets of leftmost endpoints from all the pairs.

-To determine the endpoints in this union, we require the following Lemma, which follows easily from induction.